loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 *   You run them with

-        cnd run route/to/your/script.cnd
+        cnd run route/to/your/script.cmatic

-*   It all happens in `COFFEENODE/ENGINE/wrap-0.0.3.coffee`, where the `cnd` extension gets registered:
+*   It all happens in `COFFEENODE/ENGINE/wrap-0.0.3.coffee`, where the `cmatic` extension gets registered:

         #-----------------------------------------------------------------------------------------
-        require.extensions[ '.cnd' ] = ( module, route ) ->
+        require.extensions[ '.cmatic' ] = ( module, route ) ->
           source  = njs_fs.readFileSync route, 'utf-8'
           #.......................................................................................
           content = Σ.emit 'COFFEENODE/engine/wrap/0.0.3',